Message from our Executive Chairman

 We take our responsibility to our stockholders very seriously.
 Our belief is that we maximize stockholder value by maintaining a long-term focus.
 Rather than thinking about ways in which we can create short-lived economic gains each quarter, we focus on serving our users and delivering the most relevant information as fast as we can.
 By providing the best user experience, we believe that we are building a company that will create more value, not just for our users, but ultimately also for our stockholders as well.
 In this note, I'd like to briefly mention several policies and steps we've taken to protect our stockholders' long-term interest, in accordance with corporate governance requirements.

 We believe in the importance of building stockholder trust.
-We adhere to the highest levels of ethical business practices, as embodied by the Google Code of Conduct, which provides guidelines for ethical conduct by our directors, officers and employees.
-We think that we've created the optimal corporate structure to realize Google's long-term potential and have established the appropriate financial controls and management oversight of our internal processes:
+We adhere to the highest levels of ethical business practices, as embodied by the Alphabet Code of Conduct, which provides guidelines for ethical conduct by our directors, officers and employees.
+We think that we've created the optimal corporate structure to realize Alphabet's long-term potential and have established the appropriate financial controls and management oversight of our internal processes:

-- The board of directors has set Corporate Governance guidelines to provide a framework so that management and the Board can operate effectively together to achieve Google's objectives for the benefit of our stockholders.
+- The board of directors has set Corporate Governance guidelines to provide a framework so that management and the Board can operate effectively together to achieve Alphabet's objectives for the benefit of our stockholders.

 - We report our financial results in a clear and consistent manner, in accordance with Generally Accepted Accounting Principles (GAAP).